Steven Mnuchin's wife strikes a pose with a sheet of money

 Louise Linton, the wife of Treasury Secretary Steven Mnuchin, looks thrilled that her husband's signature made it onto the dollar bill.

 Linton and Mnuchin posed with sheets of new $1 bills on Wednesday at the Bureau of Engraving and Printing in Washington, D.C.
-The notes are the first to include Mnuchin's signature, along with that of U.S. Treasurer Jovita Carranza.
+The notes are the first to feature Mnuchin's signature, along with that of U.S. Treasurer Jovita Carranza, and are expected to enter circulation in December.

-Linton faced criticism earlier this year when she posted a photo on Instagram that showed her stepping off a government plane.
-She showed off her designer wardrobe, then argued with a commenter who criticized her "getaway."
+Linton was widely criticized earlier this year when she posted a photo on Instagram that showed her stepping off a government plane.
+She flaunted her designer wardrobe by tagging the designers she was wearing, then argued with a commenter who criticized her "getaway."

 The photo kicked off an investigation into Mnuchin's use of government planes.